-CALIFORNIA MUNICIPAL PORTFOLIO OF CLOSED-END FUNDS TRUST, SERIES 16 (SMARTTRUST 514)
+CALIFORNIA MUNICIPAL PORTFOLIO OF FUNDS TRUST, SERIES 1 (SMARTTRUST 638)

-SmartTrust 514 consists of a unit investment trust designated California Municipal Portfolio of Closed-End Funds Trust, Series 16.
-The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
+SmartTrust 638 consists of a unit investment trust designated California Municipal Portfolio of Funds Trust, Series 1.
+The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of funds (closedend and exchange-traded funds) whose portfolios consist primarily of municipal bonds.
 The trust seeks to provide income which is generally exempt from regular federal and California income tax.
 The possibility of capital growth is a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.